PocketRelay/Server/docs/API.md

 ## Get Specific Player

 ```
-GET /api/players/{PLAYER_ID}
+GET /api/players/:player_id
 ```

-Replacing {PLAYER_ID} with the ID of the player this route allows you to get only the player data for a player with a specific ID.
+Replacing :player_id with the ID of the player this route allows you to get only the player data for a player with a specific ID.
 This only includes the basic player data and not the classes or characters

 ### Response